-Spectacular African Masks Drawing in Pen and Ink
+African Masks Drawing in Pen and Ink: Limited Prints

 African Masks Drawing That Starts with the Right Question

-My African masks drawing process is entirely by hand.
-Black and white pen and ink — no color, no AI, no shortcuts.
-I build each mask face from its structural foundation outward, making every design decision with a genuine awareness of what the African mask tradition is actually communicating.
+My process is entirely by hand.
+Black and white pen and ink — no color, no AI, no shortcuts of any kind.
+I build each mask face from its structural foundation outward, making every choice with a real awareness of what this tradition is actually communicating.
+Nothing on the page is there by accident.

 African Mask Art Print - Tribal Pen Ink Drawing